-- Any child with IFSP or IEP entry/exit data collected during the winter checkpoint MUST enter all supporting documentation online. - See Number 24 to determine what checkpoints are required for each school district.
+- Any child with IFSP or IEP entry/exit data collected during the winter checkpoint MUST have all supporting documentation entered online. - Refer to Question #24 to determine what checkpoints are required for each school district.

 38. How much documentation is required?